PeterFelixNguyen/ForestFireSimulation/README.md

 2. [POSSIBLY FIXED] Sometimes trees are not cleared from ignitedTrees
 3. [FIXED] Sometimes, a tree positioned beside the northern edge of the map can not be ignited when clicked.
 4. Graphically, burnt tree trunks position are different from healthy tree trunks.
+5. Clicking to start a fire does not work correctly (does not logically trigger nearby trees in a logical way).

 # Issues
 1. Clicking needs to be more accurate.
 Should target nearest tree instead of trees within click radius.